 WHAT IS THE TRILLIUM SHOW WITH DR. JASON HALL?

 The Trillium Show is a podcast about navigating change.
-Board-certified plastic surgeon Dr. Jason Hall discusses topics about health, wellness, and how to effectively manage change - in your body, in your mind, and in your life.
+Board-certified Knoxville plastic surgeon, Dr. Jason Hall, discusses topics about health, wellness, and how to effectively manage change - in your body, in your mind, and in your life.

 Dr. Hall: Welcome to The Trillium Show, where we help you make the changes you want to see in your body, in your mind, and in your life.
 I’m your host, Dr. Jason Hall.